Masterofoneinchpunch/Patterns/README.md

-# patterns
+# Patterns
-To keep track of different patterns from GOF to architectural patterns.
+To keep track of different patterns from design patterns like GOF (Gang of Four) to architectural patterns.